bjacobel/vinz/readme.md

 ###_Motivation_
 `Vinz` is the keymaster of your AWS Lambda applications.
-Storing secrets (keys and configuration) in Lambda is difficult out of the box, given Lambda has no persistent file system and no notion of environment variables. `Vinz` aims to make the secret storage and usage process easy for Lambda functions - by storing your secrets encrypted and versioned right alongside your application in its deployment bundle, and providing a simple API for secret decryption and access.
+Storing secrets (keys and configuration) in Lambda is difficult out of the box because Lambda has no persistent file system and no notion of environment variables. `Vinz` aims to make the secret storage and usage process easy for Lambda functions - by storing your secrets encrypted and versioned right alongside your application in its deployment bundle, and providing a simple API for secret decryption and access.

 ###_Simple Usage_
 - Encrypt a secret using the `vinz` bash CLI:

         $> vinz --encrypt TwitterSecretKey
-        Enter the secret to encrypt as 'TwitterSecretKey' (typing hidden): secrets/TwitterSecretKey encrypted and saved.
+        vinz: Enter the secret to encrypt as 'TwitterSecretKey'. (typing hidden): secrets/TwitterSecretKey encrypted and saved.

 - Decrypt a secret from node: